msanft/proton/README.md

 ## Credits

-Almost all the code in this repository stems from the awesome [nix-remote-rust](https://github.com/tweag/nix-remote-rust) project by [Tweag](https://www.tweag.io/).
+A lot of the code in this repository stems from the awesome [nix-remote-rust](https://github.com/tweag/nix-remote-rust) project by [Tweag](https://www.tweag.io/).